andjelx/bridgectl/README.md

 # Tableau BridgeCTL
 BridgeCTL is a utility to run, monitor, and troubleshoot Tableau Bridge agents.

+### Introduction
+BridgeCTL will help you build your Tableau Bridge Linux container images including downloading and installing the right database drivers and bridge installer version.
+Then it will help you easily configure and run your bridge containers with the correct bridge settings (Tableau sitename, pool, PAT Token, etc.).
+And finally it will help you monitor the status and configuration of your running bridge agents, and to analyze your bridge agents logs.
-BridgeCTL runs on Linux, Windows or Mac.
+Note that BridgeCTL runs on Linux, Windows or Mac.

 ### Setup
 BridgeCTL is easy to install.
 Just download and run the bridgectl_setup.py script using the following commands: